University of Massachusetts Minuteman Marching Band: Songs

 The UMMB incorporates a pre-game show at all home football games in which several traditional songs are always played and the band marches into its traditional "M" formation.
-The Minuteman Band always features a Colonial Honor Guard made up of band members during the pre-game show.
-They march onto the field to the theme from "The Patriot" for the National Anthem.
+The Minuteman Band always features a Colonial Honor Guard made up of band members during the pre-game show, which presents the colors as the band plays "God Bless America.
 There is also a post-game "5th quarter" show at all football games in which the band's normal show is performed again.
-The band always closes its shows with Frank Sinatra's "My Way".
+The band always closes its shows with Frank Sinatra's "My Way", introduced to the band by George Parks.